-Iremonger was Artist in Resident at Cill Rialaig, Co.
-Kerry in 2014 & 2015 and at the Sydney Olympic Park and Broken Hill Art Exchange, Australia 2011, Iremonger was the Von Hess Resident at the Borowsky Centre, UARTS, University of The Arts, Philadelphia, USA 2010 where she was also visiting artist and exhibited I thought I dreamed of you at Gallery 817, this work was also exhibited at the West Cork Arts Centre, Skibbreen 2009-2010 and travelled to the Yarra Sculpture Gallery, Melbourne, Australia 2010.
+Iremonger was Artist in Resident at the Sydney Olympic Park and Broken Hill Art Exchange in Australia 2011 and was the Von Hess Resident at the Borowsky Centre UARTS University of The Arts Philadelphia, USA 2010 where she was also visiting artist and exhibited I thought I dreamed of you at Gallery 817, this work was also exhibited at the West Cork Arts Centre Skibbereen, Co.
+Cork 2009-10 and travelled to the Yarra Sculpture Gallery, Melbourne, Australia 2010.

 Other exhibitions include the '184th RHA Royal Hibernian Academy's Annual Exhibition' 2014; 'World View of an Oyster' was curated for Cork County Council and Macroom Town Council 2013 working with artists Helen Horgan, Maximilian Le Cain and Mick O’Shea, a catalogue was produced for this exhibition with Cork County Council, with writer Danyel Ferrari and designer Stuart Caughlin of edit+; other curatorial projects include 'Sub-plots' for allerArt in Bludenz, Austria 2011 and Sirius Arts Centre Cobh, Co.
 Cork 2012 and 'Cork Harbour Project' for the Sirius Arts Centre 2007-08.